tweag/HaskellR/docs/managing-memory.md

 recommended to use a version of R that has been compiled with `--enable-strict-barrier`.

-See The Haddock generated documentation for the `Language.R.GC` module for further details, and the gctorture for `gctorture`.
+See the Haddock generated documentation for the `Language.R.GC` module for further details, and the R documentation for `gctorture()`.